UEABIO/data-sci-v1/docs/16-ANOVA.md

 ## Activity

+Write a short R based report (Rmd) using ANOVA to test an experimental hypothesis:

-* Set up an R project for your analysis
+* Set up a new R project for your analysis - get it talking to Github

 * Import, clean and analyse your data

 * Test an experimental hypothesis

 * Produce a data visual summary

+* Produce a short write-up

 Now is the time to try and put your analysis skills into action.
 Below are instructions for importing data and setting up a new project to answer the question, does temperature affect frogspawn development?
 This is your chance to practice: